Jam-misi/Pet-Adoption_Marquez-Jam-Macy-D./README.md

 Future Improvements:  ----------------------------------------------------------------------------

-Additional Features: In the future I would like to implement animations and more responsiveness to my webpage.
+Additional Features: In the future I would like to implement animations and more responsiveness to my web page.
 I would also like to create a more vibrant webpage with different elements surrounding the webpage and designs to catch the attention of the customers.

 Optimization: In terms of optimization, I would probably minimize the codes that are present and remove unnecessary codes to provide a more clean